noaione/yuusha-shoukan-ln/common/characters.md

 A female elven knight who works under Lilia.
 She has lost her voice in the past due to a wound she received on her throat.

+#### Fors

+The eldest of the Elven Race and the first Special Individual High Elf.
+Formerly a member of the Hero Party.
+She’s a researcher by temperament, and in her own words, “a humane mad scientist”.
+She’s careless when something is unrelated to her research and is extremely directionally challenged.

+#### Luce/Miyama Akari

+Kaito’s mother.
+She has a bright, energetic and positive personality.
+Her specialties are burger steak and apple pies, but she’s basically a terrible cook and makes exquisitely unpalatable food.
+She and her husband Kazuya were killed in a traffic accident when Kaito was in primary school.

 ---

 #### Kuromueina